Taming-the-BEAST/Molecular-Dating-Tutorial/README.md

 ## Optional exercise 1
-Use the BEAUTI window, which we left open, to sample from the prior distribution.
+Use the BEAUti window, which we left open, to sample from the prior distribution.
 This is useful to assess whether the data are informative about parameters of interest.
 To do this, go to the MCMC tab and tick the SampleFromPrior box.
 Change the names of the output log and trees files to h1n1_ucld_prior.log and h1n1_ucld_prior.trees and go to File, Save as, and save it as h1n1_UCLD_prior.xml.
 This analysis will run much faster because it does not need to calculate the phylogenetic likelihood.
 After it has run, load the log file with that from the posterior.

 > **Question**: Does it seem like our data are driving our estimates of evolutionary rates and timescales (hint: compare the prior and the posterior for the tree height, as in [Figure 18](#f18:f18), and for the rate.mean parameters).